We are PNA

 PNA's work in addressing micronutrient deficiencies, improving food fortification strategies, and developing targeted nutrition interventions is central to reducing hunger and malnutrition.
 By identifying population-specific nutritional needs and tailoring interventions accordingly, PNA contributes to achieving food security and improved nutrition for all.

-Tailoring nutritional recommendations based on genetic, environmental, and socio-economic factors helps reduce the burden of diet-related noncommunicable diseases (NCDs) such as diabetes, cardiovascular diseases, and obesity.
-Precision nutrition strategies enhance preventive care, promote well-being, and ultimately support healthier lives.
+Tailoring nutritional recommendations based on genetic, environmental, and socio economic factors helps reduce the burden of diet-related noncommunicable diseases (NCDs) such as diabetes, cardiovascular diseases, and obesity.
+Precision nutrition strategies enhance preventive care, promote well-being, and ultimately support healthier lives worldwide.

-By focusing on at-risk populations and ensuring that precision nutrition approaches are accessible and affordable, PNA can help reduce health disparities both within Nigeria and across Africa.
+By focusing on at-risk populations and ensuring that precision nutrition approaches are accessible and affordable, PNA helps reduce health disparities across low- and middle income countries and underserved communities globally.
 Targeted interventions address the unique challenges faced by marginalized communities, supporting equitable access to nutrition and health resources.

 Improving food composition databases and promoting the use of AI-driven solutions for nutrition monitoring support sustainable food systems.
 PNA's approach encourages responsible consumption patterns and supports policies that foster sustainable production practices, ultimately minimizing food waste and environmental impact.